dvillevald/tv_remote_google_voice_aiy/README.md

 The Python script [ir_remote_assistant_library.py](https://github.com/dvillevald/tv_remote_google_voice_aiy/blob/master/code/ir_remote_assistant_library.py) used for this project is a modified version of `/AIY-voice-kit-python/src/assistant_library_demo.py`. **Warning: the folder names and folder structure on your Raspberry Pi may be different from the ones on the [Google's Voice kit website](https://aiyprojects.withgoogle.com/voice#makers-guide) so make sure to check your folder names and paths.**

+I strongly recommend to check Google Assistant Library [documentation](https://developers.google.com/assistant/sdk/reference/library/python/) for details on lifecycle handling for the Google Assistant and explanation of stream of Events relaying the various Assistant states.

 Copy `ir_remote_assistant_library.py` into the folder `/AIY-voice-kit-python/src`.

 Open the script `/AIY-voice-kit-python/src/ir_remote_assistant_library.py` with the text editor or IDE.
 Open your lirc config file `/etc/lirc/lircd.conf` with text editor.
 Make sure that (1) the values of `voice_command_to_key` discionary in the Python script (KEY_POWER, etc.) match the ones from config file and (2) the value of `remote_name` variable (I used '/home/pi/lircd.conf') in the Python script matches the configuration name (you can find it in line which starts with "name") of your lirc config file.